Heath bar: Product

 Since acquiring the product, Hershey has elongated the bar to align with its competition.
-It now weighs 1.4 ounces.
-Current ingredients are milk chocolate, sugar, vegetable oil, dairy butter (milk), almonds, salt, and soy lecithin.
-The wrapper's vintage brown color scheme has a small seal proclaiming Heath the "Finest Quality English Toffee".
+It now weighs 1.4 oz.

+Actual ingredients listed on a Heath Bar purchased in October 2025 are "Sugar, Vegetable oil, Dairy Butter (Milk), Almonds, Lactose, reduced protein whey, contains 2% or less of chocolate, skim milk, cocoa, cocoa processed with alkali salt, lecithin, natural flavor."
+With less than 2% chocolate the wrapper describes the product as "English Toffee enrobed in rich chocolatey coating."

 Heath bars in other products

 Following the 1973 use of the candy bar as an ice-cream "mix-in" by Steve's Ice Cream, Heath bars became a significant ingredient in ice cream and other confections.

 According to Ray Broekel in his 1982 book The Great American Candy Bar Book, variations of the bar have included Heath Milk Chocolate with Peanuts, Heath Milk Chocolate Toffee Crunch, Heath Milk Chocolate with Natural Cereal and Raisins and the Double Heath bar.
 In the 1980s, a Heath Toffee Ice Cream Sandwich appeared, along with Heath Soft 'n Crunchy—a soft-serve ice cream.

 Currently, other varieties of Heath bar-based confections include Archway Cookies' Heath Cookie, Heath Bar Klondike bars, Baskin-Robbins' Heath Bar Shake, Dairy Queen's Heath Bar Blizzard and Heath Bar flavored varieties of ice cream with a coffee or vanilla ice cream base.
 Ben and Jerry's produced a Heath Bar Crunch ice cream, which was renamed Vanilla Toffee Bar Crunch in 2014 when the company stopped using actual branded Heath bars.

 Although the candy bar's original manufacturer, L. S. Heath, and subsequently Hershey have supported the incorporation of the candy bar into other confections by marketing a pre-shredded variety, many vendors hand-crumble the candy bars, finding the pre-crumbled variety to be "too small and too dusty".